 Learn that, and more, in our free hybrid and remote working guide.

 So is remote working is the cause of professional loneliness?
 Though it might seem a logical conclusion, it seems unlikely given the large proportion of the workforce that wants to keep having the option.

 In this explanation of why remote working isn’t the cause of loneliness, it makes the point that “your current WFH scenario is not your future WFH scenario”.
 It’s false equivilance to assume the alternate to office working is a silent spareroom.

 As the world returns to some kind of normalcy, it’ll be harder to scapegoat WFH in itself as the cause of employee loneliness – so planning ways to mitigate proximity bias now is key.

 Adapting to a hybrid working model is bound to have its challenges – but there’s no need to guess what those will be.
 As you’re moving into your next stage, get regular feedback from your employees to stay on top of any issues.

 We can help you with that, with surveys proven to get high response rates and practical feedback.
-Get in touch to hear more:
+Get a free trial to try out the platform: